(one synonym : Botys pharaxalis Walker, 1859)

-Early instars of this Caterpillar are light green, with a pale brown head with dark markings.
-Later instars are darker with pairs of dark warts on each segment along the back.
+This Caterpillar is greenish brown, with a pale brown head with dark markings, and with pairs of dark warts on each segment along the back.

 The adult has fawn wings with rows of indistinct dark spots.
 It has a wingspan of about 2 cms.

 The moth has a characteristic posture when at rest.
 It sits with its wings flat, and half open, with the hind wings half covered by the fore wings, and with the abdomen curved up.

 The moth is found over much the world, including

 It is often the commonest moth found in Sydney.
 It has been the object of study by Andrew Ward at the University of Queensland.